sahaza5/m1p12mean-sahy-sahaza/README.md

 I have set a brand new login for the client(see inside users.controller.js) for security purpose and logic is slightly different (aza rarahina fa mbol resahiko)

+++++Delete a mechanicien as a PATCH request http://localhost:3000/api/users/delete/mechanicien

 +++++To login as a client as a POST request:http://localhost:3000/api/users/client/login/ In the body,write json username and password, for example {